 - There is ample evidence from many STEM courses at dozens of institutions that students in SCALE-UP classes gain a better conceptual understanding than their peers in traditional lecture-based classes.

 - SCALE-UP improves student learning outcomes.
-Non-passing grades and withdrawals decrease in some cases by as much as 50%, with a corresponding increase in pass rates.
+Non-passing grades and withdrawals decrease in some cases by as much as 50 percent, with a corresponding increase in pass rates.

 - Students like SCALE-UP.
 They understand that the method leads to better learning; at schools where they have a choice, students almost always prefer SCALE-UP based classes compared to lecture courses.